ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 In QUIC, a datagram frame can span at most one packet.
 Because of that, the applications have to know the maximum size of the datagram they can send.
 However, when proxying the datagrams, the hop-by-hop MTUs can vary.
-TODO: describe how the path MTU can be computed, specifically propagation across HTTP proxies.
+TODO: Describe how the path MTU can be computed, specifically propagation across HTTP proxies.

 # Session Termination

-An Http3Transport is terminated when either peer closes the stream associated with the CONNECT request that initiated the session.
+An Http3Transport is terminated when either endpoint closes the stream associated with the CONNECT request that initiated the session.
 Upon learning about the session being terminated, the endpoint MUST stop sending new datagrams and reset all of the streams associated with the session.

 # Transport Properties

-Http3Transport supports most of WebTransport features as described in
+Http3Transport supports most of the WebTransport features described in
 {{properties}}.

 | Property            | Support